Can CRISPR Therapeutics AG (CRSP) Remain Competitive?

 Chardan Capital Markets, on the other hand, stated in their research note that they expect to see CRSP reach a price target of $166, previously predicting the price at $110.
 The rating they have provided for CRSP stocks is “Buy” according to the report published on December 10th, 2020.

-During the last 5 trading sessions, CRSP rose by +8.03%, which changed the moving average for the period of 200-days by +395.26% in comparison to the 20-day moving average, which settled at $170.91.
-In addition, CRISPR Therapeutics AG saw 37.18% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CRSP fell by -0.30%, which changed the moving average for the period of 200-days by +381.89% in comparison to the 20-day moving average, which settled at $178.09.
+In addition, CRISPR Therapeutics AG saw 23.94% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CRSP starting from Ho Tony W, who sale 23,551 shares at the price of $149.23 back on Dec 21.
-After this action, Ho Tony W now owns 33,964 shares of CRISPR Therapeutics AG, valued at $3,514,610 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CRSP starting from KASINGER JAMES R., who sale 27,500 shares at the price of $204.94 back on Jan 19.
+After this action, KASINGER JAMES R. now owns 22,431 shares of CRISPR Therapeutics AG, valued at $5,635,944 using the latest closing price.

-Bolzon Bradley J PhD, the Director of CRISPR Therapeutics AG, sale 7,352 shares at $148.95 during a trade that took place back on Dec 16, which means that Bolzon Bradley J PhD is holding 339,834 shares at $1,095,089 based on the most recent closing price.
+Kulkarni Samarth, the Chief Executive Officer of CRISPR Therapeutics AG, sale 20,000 shares at $213.67 during a trade that took place back on Jan 15, which means that Kulkarni Samarth is holding 182,989 shares at $4,273,311 based on the most recent closing price.

 Stock Fundamentals for CRSP